Skip to main content

 /cmd_vel

-Among them, /audio_smart is the topic published by X3 that contains the algorithm message for intelligent voice results, and /cmd_vel is the topic published by RDK for motion control commands.
+Here, /audio_smart is the algorithm message published by X3 containing smart voice recognition results, and /cmd_vel is the motion control command published by the RDK.

-On the PC side, you can use the ros2 topic echo /cmd_vel command in the terminal to view the motion control commands published by RDK:
+On the PC side, you can use the terminal command ros2 topic echo /cmd_vel to view the motion control commands published by the RDK:

 linear: